lRaghadl/FAHEEM-AI/README.md

 # 📌 Project Overview

-FAHEEM AI is an AI-powered study agent designed to help students understand and study large PDF documents more efficiently.
+FAHEEM AI is an AI study agent designed to help students understand and study large PDF documents more efficiently.

 Students often spend a significant amount of time reading long study materials, searching for specific information, summarizing chapters, and preparing for exams.